Rail linc: Route 901

 The 901 was previously numbered the RL5 but was brought under the 'Rail Linc' brand as what we know today - the 901.
-The service was originally operated by Clarkes Coaches, but liquidated in 2011.
-The 901 was then operated by VR Travel of Merthyr Tydfil up until 2013 where it sold to NAT Group.
-NAT still operate the 901 to this day.
-Previously, the 901 was used using a dedicated Optare Solo and Dennis Dart - but is now run using a branded Alexander Dennis Enviro200 short wheelbase.
+The service was originally operated by Clarkes Coaches, but ceased operation in 2011.
+The 901 was then operated by VR Travel of Merthyr Tydfil up until 2013 where it sold to Adventure Travel.

-The 901 was however under review by Caerphilly County Borough Council as part of their budget cuts in 2020.
-As of September 2021, it continues to run hourly Mon-Sat between Blackwood and Ystrad Mynach railway station.
+The 901 was put under review by Caerphilly County Borough Council as part of their budget cuts in 2020.
+As of September 2021, it ran hourly between Blackwood and Ystrad Mynach railway station.

+The 901 was withdrawn after operation on the 22nd of July 2023.

 Route 902

 The 902 was previously a route that ran between Maerdy and Ystrad Rhondda railway station, and provided by Thomas of Rhondda.
 The service was operated using a dedicated Optare Solo.
 The route ceased in 2012 due to low ridership.

 Route 903

 The 903 was previously a route than ran between Rhigos and Aberdare railway station, and provided by Clarkes Coaches.
 The service was operated using a dedicated Optare Solo.
 The route ceased in 2011 due to Clarkes Coaches ceasing trading.

 The 903 was also previously a route that ran between Rogerstone railway station and Newport railway station and provided by Stagecoach South Wales.
-The service was operated using a dedicated Optare Solo - but not in all-over Rail Linc two-tone green.
-It was in standard Stagecoach Beachball livery but had Rail Linc vinyls.
+The service was operated using a dedicated Optare Solo.
 The 903 was again withdrawn in 2013 due to low ridership.